 Quality controls are automated and shifted to earlier stages of the production process.
 For example, hundreds of thousands of torque recordings are made available in their entirety for quality monitoring.

 Indoor geofencing alarms ensure that power tools are used according to regulations.
 Not all tools are allowed for all production and maintenance steps, e.g. in aircraft maintenance.
 As soon as power tools know their location, they can switch off when used in error.

+Source

+Not applicable.